UPennCBE544/CBE5440-2024/ProjectDescription.md

       h. **Repeate b-f for your second facet.**

       i.
-NEED TO ADD CLEAN/NODEFECT surface to your directory structure for both facets:
+Now copy over clean/No_defect surface from shared scratch to your directory structure for BOTH facets:

          1. Make sure to specify YOUR_USERNAME and your YOUR_FACET in this line: mkdir /anvil/scratch/YOUR_USERNAME/Final_Project_2024/dopedSurface/ruo2/YOUR_FACET/clean/No_defect/0%_doped/PBE

-         2. Copy the init.traj from the shared scratch: cp /anvil/projects/x-eve210010/REFERENCES/dopedSurface/ruo2/YOUR_FACET/clean/No_defect/0%_doped/PBE/relax/init.traj /anvil/scratch/YOUR_USERNAME/Final_Project_2024/dopedSurface/ruo2/YOUR_FACET/clean/No_defect/0%_doped/PBE
+         2. Copy the init.traj from the shared scratch (again make sure to use YOUR_FACET and YOUR_USERNAME): cp /anvil/projects/x-eve210010/REFERENCES/dopedSurface/ruo2/YOUR_FACET/clean/No_defect/0%_doped/PBE/relax/init.traj /anvil/scratch/YOUR_USERNAME/Final_Project_2024/dopedSurface/ruo2/YOUR_FACET/clean/No_defect/0%_doped/PBE

       i.
 Submit the jobs: (jobs submit one every 10 seconds, so be patient)